Current Suspected Overdose Deaths in Delaware for 2020: Get Help Now!

 Violent injuries are also a problem in Delaware.
 The graph below illustrates the breakdown by scene location on assaults that caused injuries requiring hospitalization, adjusted by population.

 The graph below illustrates the types of assaults resulting in death in Delaware in 2018

 This graph provides the age breakdown for hospitalized assault patients.

 The next table shows data related to Delaware injury hospitalizations.

-Falls, highway, and assault-related injuries make up over 59 percent of all injury-related hospitalizations in Delaware Trauma System hospitals.
-Falls cause the highest number of Intensive Care Unit stays for all age groups.
+Falls, highway, and assault-related injuries make up over 69 percent of all injury-related hospitalizations in Delaware Trauma System hospitals.
+Falls have caused the highest number of Intensive Care Unit stays across all age groups.

-And falls are responsible for the most serious and critical injuries among Delaware residents.
+Falls are also responsible for most of the serious and critical injuries among Delaware residents.

 The Delaware Coalition for Injury Prevention is working to decrease injury-related death and disability.
 Please visit their pages using

 For more information, please contact the program office.